devries/synacor/README.md

 could easily go back to that state.

 ## The Teleporter Algorithm
-- Created `-set` command to manually set registers
-- Created `-test` command to create a new VM with a 100 millisecond timeout and see what would happen if I entered a command, and return the output.
-    I tried using this method to check all the register numbers, but it was slow and not useful.
-- Created `-trace` and `-untrace` to record the instructions I executed, and how many times I executed them.
-Also wrote a disassembler to make it more readable.
-- Found algorithm, fussed over it, memoized it.
-Took ~10 minutes.
-- Created `-diss` command to disassemble sections of code given starting location and number of instructions to disassemble.
-- Found that I am looking for when register 0 is 6.
-- Made `-teleporter` command that sets register 7 to the appropriate number, sets instruction `5483: set r0 4` to `5483: set r0 6` so that when I bypass the expensive routine I have the appropriate return value, and sets `5489: call 6027` to `5489: noop` and `5490: noop`.
-Then I can use the teleporter and get to my destination.

 The next challenge is the teleporter, and this is by far the most difficult challenge.
 For this one, you have to disassemble the code and interpret it in order to optimize a long calculation.
 The information about this challenge is